PacktPublishing/Modernizing-Drupal-10-Theme-Development/ERRATA.md

 ## Chapter 6

 * Page 167: `Finally, we need a template to render the alps_base_lat_lng theme hook:` should be: 'Finally, we need a template to render the alps_base_lat_lng theme hook.
 Create a file named templates/components/alps-base-lat-lng.html.twig with this content:'.
+* Page 173: ckeditor5-stylesheets configuration should be `- build/styles.css`.

 ## Chapter 7